alompson/cracha-nlw/README.md

 # cracha-nlw
-A simple Virtual Tag for Brazilian Dev Event  hld by Rocketseat
+A simple Virtual Tag for Brazilian Dev Event held by Rocketseat

 The application consumes data from Github API to build the ID with public information from user's Github account